 Disclosure of Regulation Applicability.
-Provide the following disclosure in writing to the hired fleet in the hiring contract or agreement: “Vehicles with a GVWR greater than 8,500 lbs. and light-duty package delivery vehicles operated in California may be subject to the California Air Resources Board Advanced Clean Fleets regulations.
-It therefore could be subject to requirements to reduce emissions of air pollutants.
-For more information, please visit the California Air Resources Board website at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets”; and
+Provide the following disclosure in writing to the hired fleet either in the hiring contract or agreement or as an addendum to the hiring contract or agreement: “Vehicles with a GVWR greater than 8,500 lbs. and light-duty package delivery vehicles operated in California may be subject to the California Air Resources Board Advanced Clean Fleets regulations.
+Such vehicles may therefore be subject to requirements to reduce emissions of air pollutants.
+For more information, please visit the CARB Advanced Clean Fleets webpage at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets”; and

-The hiring entity must comply with the recordkeeping requirements of section 2015.5(i).
+Comply with the recordkeeping requirements specified in section 2015.5(i).

 Corporate Joint Compliance Option.
-Subsidiaries, parent companies, or joint ventures have the option to comply jointly with the fleet milestones of alternative 2015.2 instead of complying independently if the combined California fleet meets the requirements of 2015.2.
-If the group fails to comply, all participants must immediately comply individually.
-Entities choosing to use this option must meet the reporting requirement of section 2015.4(d).
+Subsidiaries, parent companies, or joint ventures have the option to comply jointly with the ZEV Milestones Option specified in section 2015.2 instead of complying independently if the combined California fleet meets the requirements specified in section 2015.2.
+If such subsidiaries, parent companies or joint ventures elect to utilize this compliance option and then subsequently do not fully comply with any requirement in section 2015.2, each of the participating entities must then demonstrate compliance with the requirements of section 2015.2 on an individual basis.
+Entities choosing to use this option must meet the reporting requirement specified in section 2015.4(d).

 Newly Formed Fleet.
-Any fleet that is newly formed on or after January 1, 2024 and meets the applicability criteria specified in section 2015(a)(1) must comply with the requirements of either section 2015.1 or 2015.2 within 30 calendar days of newly adding vehicles to the California fleet.
-Within 30 calendar days, the fleet owner must meet the reporting requirements specified in section 2015.4 and recordkeeping requirements specified in section 2015.5.
+Any fleet that is newly formed on or after January 1, 2024, and that meets the applicability criteria specified in section 2015(a)(1) must comply with the requirements of either section 2015.1 or 2015.2, and the reporting requirements specified in section 2015.4 and recordkeeping requirements specified in section 2015.5, within 30 calendar days of newly adding vehicles to the California fleet.

-Newly Affected Fleet.
-For any fleet that existed prior to January 1, 2024, and newly meets the applicability criteria specified in section 2015(a)(1) at any point on or after January 1, 2024, the fleet owner must do all the following:
+Newly Affected Fleets.
+Fleet owners of fleets that existed prior to January 1, 2024, that own, operate, or direct the operation of one or more vehicles specified in section 2015(a)(2) in California on or after January 1, 2024, and that newly meet the applicability criteria specified in section 2015(a)(1)(A) through (C) at any point on or after January 1, 2024, must do all the following:

-Within 30 calendar days of the change, meet the reporting requirements specified in section 2015.4 and recordkeeping requirements specified in section 2015.5.
+Within 30 calendar days of the date that the fleet meets the applicability criteria specified in section 2015(a)(1)(A) through (C), meet the reporting requirements specified in section 2015.4 and recordkeeping requirements specified in section 2015.5.

-Within 30 calendar days of the change, notify CARB of the month and year that the fleet newly became subject to the regulation.
+Within 30 calendar days of the date that the fleet meets the applicability criteria specified in section 2015(a)(1)(A) through (C), notify CARB of the month and year that the fleet newly became subject to this article.

-Within two years of the change, meet all requirements of the regulation.
+Within two years of the date that the fleet meets the applicability criteria specified in section 2015(a)(1)(A) through (C), meet all requirements of this article.

 Mergers and Acquisitions.
-For any entity that merges with another entity or acquires vehicles as part of the merger on or after January 1, 2024, the fleet owner must do the following within 30 calendar days from the date the merger or acquisition occurs:
+If any entity merges with another entity or acquires vehicles as part of the merger on or after January 1, 2024, the fleet owner must:

-Comply with the requirements of either section 2015.1 or 2015.2;
+Comply with the requirements of either section 2015.1 or 2015.2 no later than one year from the date the merger or acquisition completes;

-Verify whether any previously granted exemption or extension still apply based on the exemption or extension criteria for the newly formed fleet;
+Verify whether any previously granted exemption(s) or extension(s) still apply, based on the exemption(s) or extension(s) criteria for the newly formed fleet; and

-Meet the reporting requirements specified in section 2015.4 and recordkeeping requirements specified in section 2015.5.
+Meet the reporting requirements specified in section 2015.4 and recordkeeping requirements specified in section 2015.5 within 30 calendar days from the date the merger or acquisition completes.